-Elderly and Disabled Populations [24 CFR 8 and HCVGB ELIGIBILITY DETERMINATION AND DENIAL OF ASSISTANCE PG.
-21]
+Elderly and Disabled Populations [24 CFR 8]

-The AHA must take a variety of steps to ensure that the application process is accessible to those people who might have difficulty complying with the normal, standard AHA application process.
+The AHA must take a variety of steps to ensure that the application process is accessible to those people who might have difficulty complying with the standard AHA application process.
 This could include people with disabilities as well as persons with limited English proficiency (LEP).
 The AHA must provide reasonable accommodation to allow equal access of individuals with disabilities.
 The application-taking facility and the application process must be fully accessible, or the AHA must provide an alternate approach that provides full access to the application process.
 Chapter 2 provides a full discussion of the AHA's policies related to providing reasonable accommodations for people with disabilities.